tiagomms/xr-portfolio/_posts/2023-07-20-module-01-spatial-design-101.md

 Here is a glimpse of what I have learned during Module 01 of the XR Design Fellowship program!

+As mentioned in the [intro article](../xr-design-fellowship-begins/), I am mostly paraphrasing experts and centralizing the learnings we get from them and the XR Design Fellowship team.
+For me this is mostly a learning summary of what I have learned this month.

 ## Glimpse of our module
 This was the first month of XR Bootcamp's XR Design Fellowship program.
 Here is XR Bootcamp's glimpse into the module: